executablebooks/sphinx-comments/doc/index.md

 - [utteranc.es](https://utteranc.es/) is a web commenting system that uses GitHub Issues to store and manage comments.
 - [`dokie.li`](https://dokie.li/) is an open source commenting and annotation overlay built on web standards.

+For examples of each service, as well as instructions for how to activate it, click on the links to the left.

 ## Installation

 Clone and install the github reposiory